 Friend of President Coolidge Dies of Heart Attack at Table

-NORWOOD, Jan 10—Patrick F Brennan. a messenger in the Massachusetts House of Representatives since 1913, who was a personal friend of President Coolidge and popularly known to the State Republican leaders, died suddenly of a heart attack today, wnlle sitting in a chair after supper, at his home on Plimpton av.
+NORWOOD, Jan 10—Patrick F Brennan, a messenger in the Massachusetts House of Representatives since 1913, who was a personal friend of President Coolidge and popularly known to the State Republican leaders, died suddenly of a heart attack today, while sitting in a chair after supper, at his home on Plimpton av.

-Mr Brennan has been Active right along, pursuing his customary active part in local politics and performing his duties as messenger in the House of Representatives.
+Mr. Brennan has been Active right along, pursuing his customary active part in local politics and performing his duties as a messenger in the House of Representatives.

 Born here 62 years ago.
-Mr Brennan lived an active life, participating in the public affairs of Norwood He played an important part in local Republican politics.
-He is survived by his wife, Mrs Cora Tobin Brennan; two sons.
-Philip and Francis J. Brennan; a daughter.
-Miss Mary Brenrar, and two grandchildren.
+Mr. Brennan lived an active life, participating in the public affairs of Norwood He played an important part in local Republican politics.
+He is survived by his wife, Mrs. Cora Tobin Brennan; two sons.
+Philip and Francis J. Brennan; a daughter, Miss Mary Brennan, and two grandchildren.